csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/Architecture.md

 * `pipe`

 ## Document providers
-_In order to have a working ZptSharp implementation, you **must** install at least one document provider plugin.
+_In order to have a working ZptSharp implementation, you **must** install at least one document provider packages.
 The two core packages alone are not enough._

 Document providers are the way in which ZptSharp reads and writes markup documents (HTML and/or XML).
 The main interface which must be implemented by a document provider is [`IReadsAndWritesDocument`].
 They bridge the gap between the ZptSharp core packages and the DOM.